 Please be sure to include the following information:

 - Phone #

 - Diagnosis code

 Please instruct the patient to report to the Waterbury Hospital drive through Sampling Station located at 68 Robbins Street (Emergency Department entrance).

 Results will be forwarded back to your office as soon as received.
 These results may take up to 3-5 days.

 The health and safety of our patients, staff and visitors is our top priority and we value the healing quality of patient visitation.
-With the case counts climbing in Greater Waterbury, and out of an abundance of caution, we are limiting visitor access to Waterbury Hospital for inpatient and outpatient care and until further notice.
+With the case counts climbing in Greater Waterbury, and out of an abundance of caution, we are instituting a No Visitor Policy at Waterbury Hospital for inpatient and outpatient care and until further notice.
 The following exemptions apply: